When the Island Went to War With France

 If not, you’ll have heard of his sister.
 Or at least, her sons, Edward’s nephews: the Princes in the Tower, killed by Richard III to shore up his claim to throne.

-France was laying claim to Brittany, and with a threat of invasion, the Bretons sought the help of the King of England.
-In a master stroke of diplomacy, Henry, who perhaps owed both sides his allegiance, had been given the role of mediator, but now the Bretons explicitly asked for his help.
+But now, with France laying claim to Brittany, and threatening invasion, the Bretons sought the help of the King of England they’d previously protected.
+Henry, who perhaps owed both sides his allegiance, had been given the role of mediator, but now the Bretons were explicitly asking for his help.

 Woodville pleads with the King, but the King has spoken.
 And so, Edward returns home, across the Solent.
 To another island.
 Accompanied by the two Breton ambassadors.